zeekus/textfiles/pschism_build_document_with_spack.md

 Please be aware the following notion tells the reader they need to take some action.
 - [ ] Action item.
 This may keep you/me on task.

+- use a non-root user for your intall.

 ### Step 1: *Hardware Checks*
 ------